opendp/opendp/docs/source/user/application-structure.rst

     >>> accuracy_to_gaussian_scale(accuracy=2., alpha=1. - confidence / 100)
     1.020426913849308

-There is another example of building a confidence interval at the end of the page, `as well as a notebook about the limitations<https://github.com/opendp/opendp/blob/main/python/example/accuracy_pitfalls.ipynb>_`.
+There is another example of building a confidence interval at the end of the page.

 You can generally plug the distribution (laplace or gaussian), scale, accuracy and alpha into the following statement to interpret these functions: